 Intriguingly, the extraterrestrial characters are played by East Asian actors, including “guest star” Tani and, in the role of the Lystrian patient, Eric Young (later Ric Young of THE LAST EMPEROR and THE TRANSPORTER).
 Although Chinese and Japanese actors are used interchangeably in roles intended to reflect western fears of communist subversion (a sci-fi cliche), this film has a more sophisticated treatment of race than initially presented.

 As it turns out, any trepidations from the characters regarding the “other” are mostly unwarranted: The Lystrians are a peaceful species and have no plans of conquering Earth.
 Moreover, there are indications of social progression beyond even the humans’ capabilities.
 For one thing, Lystrian females seem to be holding most leadership positions, and the patient finds it unusual that nurses take orders from a male doctor.

 Dr. Harland isn’t so convinced of Lystrian superiority: “They still have prisoners,” she notes cynically as a door swings back at her.
 Curiously, Bridges repeats the image of a door swinging back at actress Tsai Chin, who portrays Nurse Lin.

 Does INVASION offer something of a commentary on racial stereotypes in the entertainment industry?
-Chin toiled in many thankless roles in British film and television, and is probably best known to genre fans as Fu Manchu’s daughter and James Bond’s sexual conquest in the opening of YOU ONLY LIVE TWICE (“Darling, I give you very best duck”).
+Chin toiled in many thankless roles in British film and television, and is probably best known to genre fans as Fu Manchu’s daughter and one of James Bond’s sexual conquests in YOU ONLY LIVE TWICE (“Darling, I give you very best duck”).
 She is the only Asian actor in the film who is not one of the aliens, but frequently seen alongside supervising doctor and Caucasian hero Dr. Vernon.